 To reduce data consumption and put a cap on your Netflix streaming quality at the profile level, follow these instructions:

-- If there are several profiles set under your account (ie. profiles for your kids), choose the profile for which you want to adjust playback settings.
-This is important because playback settings are set at the profile level, meaning you can have one profile stream in HD, while you have other ones stream in SD.
+2) If there are several profiles set under your account (i.e., profiles for your kids), choose the profile for which you want to adjust playback settings.
+This is important because playback settings are set at the profile level, meaning you can have one profile stream in HD while you have other ones streaming in SD.

-- By default, your playback settings should be set to Auto.
+5) By default, your playback settings under the “Data usage per screen” section should be set to Auto.
 In my case, I want to set it to Medium, which should not use more than 0.7 GB of data per hour.
-Select your playback setting, then click Save.
+You can also set it to Low if you’re on a super-tight data plan.
+Finally, click Save.

 Pick and choose streaming quality per profile

 Because playback settings are set at the profile level, you can choose the streaming quality of each profile independently of others.
-For example, you might set your kids’s profiles to stream in Medium quality, while setting your own profile to stream in Auto or High quality.
+For example, you might set your kids’ profiles to stream in medium quality while setting your own profile to stream in auto or high quality.
 You be the judge.

 Playback settings are capped across all devices

 When you adjust your playback settings, these new settings will be the same across all devices.
 For example, let’s say you set your kid’s profile to Medium quality.
-Your kid’s data usage will then be capped to about 0.7 GB of data per hour regardless of the device used to stream Netflix, whether it is an iPhone, a Fire TV stick, a Chromecast, an iPad, etc…
+Your kid’s data usage will then be capped at about 0.7 GB of data per hour regardless of the device used to stream Netflix, whether it is an iPhone, a Fire TV stick, a Chromecast, an iPad, etc.

 How to use less cellular data on Netflix on mobile